jkquant/lstmstockprediction/README.md

 In this example we predict the percent change in exchange rate within 1hr in EUR/USD instrument.
 The dataset can be resampled to predict movement in higher timeframes.

 ## TODO
-- feature selection and feature extraction
+- Explore feature selection (rfe) and feature extraction (pca) to improve performance
 - Convert Predictions to trade Signals
 - Compute returns metrics